rust42/SA-Mini-Project/readme.md

 <b>Download the project, unzip and goto project folder</b>.

+If using minukube on mac, You have to run the following commands:

+1. minikube addons enable ingress
+2. minikube addons enable ingress-dns
+3. minikube tunnel

 To run this project using kubernetes.
 Goto setup folder `cd setup`

 and change permission of the startup sh using `chmod +x start.sh`